Breaking ties in collective decision making: Introduction

-In this paper we propose conditions on $R$ and $Q$ which are necessary and sufficient to make an $R$-anonymous and $Q$-neutral {\sc spc} admit an $R$-anonymous and $Q$-neutral resolute refinement.
-Those conditions are summarized by an arithmetical relation between the size $|\mathrm{Aut}(Q)|$ of the set $\mathrm{Aut}(Q)$ and a special number $\gamma(\mathrm{Aut}(R))$ associated with $\mathrm{Aut}(R)$ (defined in \eqref{type-number}).
-Namely, given an $R$-anonymous and $Q$-neutral {\sc spc} $C$ (like, for instance, the Borda, the Copeland, the Minimax and the Kemeny {\sc spc}s which are anonymous and neutral), we have that $C$ admits an $R$-anonymous and $Q$-neutral resolute refinement if and only if
+In this paper we propose conditions on $V$ and $W$ which are necessary and sufficient to make a $V$-anonymous and $W$-neutral {\sc spc} admit a $V$-anonymous and $W$-neutral resolute refinement.
+Those conditions are summarized by an arithmetical relation between the size $|W|$ of $W$ and a special number $\gamma(V)$ associated with $V$ (defined in \eqref{type-number}).
+Namely, given a $V$-anonymous and $W$-neutral {\sc spc} $C$ (like, for instance, the Borda, the Copeland, the Minimax and the Kemeny {\sc spc}s which are anonymous and neutral and then $V$-anonymous and $W$-neutral), we have that $C$ admits a $V$-anonymous and $W$-neutral resolute refinement if and only if\footnote{Throughout the paper, given integers $x_1,\dots, x_s$, for some $s\in \mathbb{N}$, we denote by $\gcd(x_1,\dots,x_s)$ their greatest common divisor and by $\mathrm{lcm}(x_1,\dots,x_s)$ their least common multiple. }